dozjs/doz/documentation/index.md

 ### Drawing hooks

-- `onAppDraw`: called every time that any component (of the whole app) is drawn
+- `onAppDraw`: called every time any component (of the whole app) is drawn
     ```javascript
     Doz.component('hello-world', {
         template(h) {